edinburgh-napier/set09121/lectures/lecture19.md

 ---

-## Step 1 - Only process what you need to
+## Step 1 - Only process what you need

 ---